Contents

 - Reception of remote commands through MQTT

-- OTA updates via your website
+- Updates OTA through its website

 Who is CO2 Gadget aimed at?